 He has collaborated with the prominent choreographers Neumeier (The Seagull and The Little Mermaid),Vinogradov (Cinderella),and Grigorovich (The Stone Flower).
 He conducted a Russian ballet season at the Hamburg Ballet – John Neumeier and was the music director of Khachaturian’s Spartacus in the Deutsche Oper am Rhein in Düsseldorf.

 Felix Korobov concertizes extensively as a conductor and a cellist.
 He works with symphony orchestras in Russia, Germany, Finland and Italy.
-He is the chief guest conductor of the State Hermitage Orchestra (St. Petersburg Camerata).
 Since 2007, he has been the artistic director and the chief conductor of the Chamber Orchestra of the Tchaikovsky Moscow Conservatory.

 As cellist and conductor Felix Korobov took part in many Russian and international festival.
 He has recorded more than 20 CDs.